21003407/Implementation-of-Decision-Tree-Classifier-Model-for-Predicting-Employee-Churn/README.md

 ## Program:
 ```
 Program to implement the Decision Tree Classifier Model for Predicting Employee Churn.
-Developed by: HARSHAVARDHINI M
+Developed by: A joans jay authers
-RegisterNumber: 212221240015
+RegisterNumber: 212221240019

 import pandas as pd
 data=pd.read_csv("Employee.csv")